adelmoradian/til/README.md

 > heavily "inspired" by [josh branchaud](https://dev.to/jbranchaud/how-i-built-a-learning-machine-45k9)

 This is a place where I keep little things that I may forget one day...
-Hopping to avoide solving the same problem multiple times.
+Hopping to avoid solving the same problem multiple times.

 ---